Carnap/Carnap-Documentation/doc/forallx-yyc.md

 same as the systems in Tim Button's [*forall x:
 Cambridge*](http://www.homepages.ucl.ac.uk/~uctytbu/OERs.html), except
 that the LEM rule is called TND in Button's text.

+The syntax of formulas accepted is described in the [Systems Reference](systems.md#thomas-bolduc-zach-forall-x-calgary).

 ## Truth-functional logic